samiaab1990/getNYCholidays/README.md

 <!-- badges: end -->

-Retrieves a vector of New York City holidays dates listed on the NYC Office of Payroll Administration's List of Holidays PDF.
+Retrieves a vector of New York City holidays dates listed on the NYC Office of Payroll Administration's List of Holidays PDF in R.

 ## Installation